smagr173/Hobbie/README.md

 The final feature is an activity feed that displays events from the user's own usage or any accounts the user has followed.
 This includes any new additions to a collection, item trades, locations visited, and milestones reached.

 For image captions, point out behavior.
 For example, “As the user scrolls, the search bar is hidden or displayed, depending on the direction.”

-Sizes well across various screen sizes and devices, including tablets<br/>
-Section for what I learned from this project, animations, redux, hooks.
-Limitations of javascript, need for native code<br/>
-Makes use of React Hooks<br/>

 The images below are screenshots of the map, discover, and home screen<br/>
 <br/>
 ![MapScreen](https://johndan2354.github.io/BBMobileImages/Map.PNG) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![ComicsScreen](https://johndan2354.github.io/BBMobileImages/Comics.PNG)